 Set dates for the Education Seminar in March or April of each year to be held in October and November.
 Set the registration time for 8:30 AM and the Seminar to begin at 9:00 AM.

-Provide the State Secretary with the dates of the Seminar for inclusion in the MEA State Directory
+Provide the State Secretary with the dates of the Seminar for inclusion in the MEA State Directory.

 Arrange for five to six speakers/presenters on a variety of Elk related topics.